 Children are also welcome to wear fancy dress related to the themed day Please note that it is in no way obligatory that your child wear a themed costume and they can come in everyday clothes if preferred.

 This year we are thrilled to be able to offer the use of our Saxon swimming pool to the children.
 If your child wishes to swim they will need to bring with them a swimming costume/trunks as well as a towel each day.
 We ask that children do not bring in with them any inflatables or buoyancy aids.

 Will food be provided for my child?

 All children must come to the Summer Camp with a packed lunch and any snacks you wish them to have.
 We will provide your child with water throughout the day but there will be no lunch provision in place.
 Please can we remind you that we are a nut free Trust so we would be grateful that you ensure there are no nut products included in your child’s lunch or snack.
 This includes muesli bars containing nuts and sandwiches containing peanut butter or Nutella spread.

 Please drive into Briar Road and continue to follow the road until your reach the school site.
-Our Saxon car park can accommodate approximately 30 vehicles and you are able to park here free of charge.
+Our site will be pedestrianised and closed to vehicles at the start and end of the day to ensure the safety of the children walking to the on site Camp entrance.
+The adjoining residential roads offer ample parking.
+We ask that you are mindful and respectful of neighbour driveways and yellow lines.
 Signage for our Camp will be clearly visible so please just follow the signs.